List of Kia design and manufacturing facilities: Autoland Hwasung

-Autoland Gwangju
+Autoland Gwangju to Hanam factory

-Located in Gwangju on approximately 1022244 sqm of land, the facility produces the Kia Soul, Kia Seltos, Kia Carens/Rondo, Kia Sportage, and Kia Bongo/K-Series, as well as buses and military vehicles.
+Located in Gwangju on approximately 1022244 sqm of land, the facility produces the Kia Soul, Kia Seltos, Kia Sportage, and Kia Bongo/K-Series.

 Formerly Asia Motors used this plant until 1999.

+For reference, in addition to the Autoland Gwangju, there is a Hanam factory to manufacture military cars and Kia Granbird.

 Seosan Plant

 Located in Seosan, the facility opened in 2004 as a joint venture with Donghee.
 It manufactures 230,000 units a year and is the producer of the Kia Picanto/Morning and Kia Ray.

 China

 Yancheng Plant

 In December 2007, Kia Motors Corporation opened its manufacturing facility in Yancheng, Jiangsu Province, its second plant in China and its second plant in conjunction as a joint venture.
-Dongfeng Yueda Kia (DYK) Motors is a joint venture of Kia and China's Dongfeng Automotive Group first established in 2002.
-The new facility is 3.9 million sq.-ft.
+Yueda Kia is a joint venture of Kia and China's Jiangsu Yueda.
+It was originally established as Dongfeng Yueda Kia in 2002, but Dongfeng Automotive Group sold its 25% stake to Jiangsu Yueda in 2021.
+The facility is 3.9 million sq.-ft.
 (367,794 sq.-m) and is located just 2.2 miles (3.5 km) from the joint venture's existing facility.
 At an initial cost of US$800 million, the fully integrated passenger car production facility will have an annual capacity of 300,000 units, boosting DYK's total annual capacity to 430,000 vehicles.